ShiningVenus/CozyCritters/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team through GitHub issues or discussions.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported using our anonymous form, by emailing the dedicated moderation team at conduct@cozycritters.org, or by contacting the project team through GitHub issues or discussions.
 All complaints will be reviewed and investigated promptly and fairly.
+See the Moderation Policies section for details on how reports are handled and what to expect from the process.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.

+## Moderation Policies

+### Receiving Reports

+Reports can be submitted through an anonymous online form or by emailing conduct@cozycritters.org.
+Direct messages through GitHub issues or discussions are also monitored, but the dedicated channels ensure a prompt response.

+### Moderator Roles and Escalation

+Initial triage is handled by project moderators.
+Cases that require additional attention are escalated to the lead maintainer and, if necessary, to the steering group for final decisions.

+### Response and Investigation

+Reports are acknowledged within 48 hours.
+Moderators gather information, interview those involved, and document findings.
+Investigations typically conclude within 7 days unless additional time is communicated.

+### Appeals and Mediation

+Anyone subject to an enforcement action may request mediation or appeal the decision.
+Accommodations for neurodivergent participants, such as written-only communication or extended response times, will be honored whenever possible.

 ## Enforcement Guidelines